chrisventurini/GeodesicMinesweeper/README.md

 ## Starting Approach

 I started by creating a the standard toolbar plugin through UE4 and then extended it to add the Minesweeper game.

+## Development

-I also used the beta of Jetbrains Rider for Unreal Engine for my IDE.
+I used the beta of Jetbrains Rider for Unreal Engine for my IDE with Unreal version 4.27.

-This was developed using version 4.27.
+I'm not commiting the solution files as this can cause issues but can be easily generated from the Unreal Editor.

 ## Running